Calvary Episcopal Church (Cincinnati)

+History

 Calvary Episcopal Church began in a small, frame schoolhouse on the eastern side of Clifton Avenue.
 The first services were held in 1844.
 Four years later, a frame church was built at the northwest corner of Clifton and Lafayette Avenue and was named "The Clifton Chapel".
 The "Calvery" church was incorporated in 1863 according to the statutes of the State of Ohio.
 Construction began in 1866 and was completed in 1867, the first building committee chairman was Henry Probasco.
 Construction cost was approximately $88,300.

 The Gothic Revival style of the church was complementary to the mansions of the neighborhood.
 The tower and bell were donated by Mr. and Mrs. Henry Probasco in memory of their brother, Tyler Davidson.
-Other church memorials still utter the names of the Shoenbergers, the Probascos, the Resors, the Neaves and the Bowlers.
+Other church memorials include the names of the Shoenbergers, the Probascos, the Resors, the Neaves and the Bowlers.

-It is one of multiple places associated with architect Samuel Hannaford that were listed on the National Register as part of a 1978 Thematic Resource study.
+It is one of several places associated with architect Samuel Hannaford that were listed on the National Register as part of a 1978 Thematic Resource study.